-In total, we did over 20 different tests, grouping them into 6 weighted rating metrics, with our full results discussed below.
-In total, we spent over 150 hours exclusively testing handheld vacuums and rating their performance to pick out our award winners.
+In total, we did over 20 different tests, grouping them into six weighted rating metrics, with our full results discussed below.

 Related: Buying Advice for Handheld Vacuums

-Before we get into the specifics of how each vacuum performed, let's look at how much these products actually cost.
-While our Editors' Choice award winner, the Dyson V7 is undeniably a fantastic product with unmatched cleaning power, it also might suck up all your spare cash with its hefty price tag.
+While our Editors' Choice award winner, the Dyson V7 is undeniably a fantastic product with unmatched cleaning power, it also might suck up all your spare cash.
 If that is giving you sticker shock, then the BLACK+DECKER Flex Vac BDH2020FL should be the next product you consider.
 It cleans almost as well as the Dyson V7, though it can be a bit more cumbersome to use.
-However, it costs quite a bit less than the Dyson does, making it a much better value and earning it the Best Buy award.
-If you are on the tightest of tight budgets, then the BISSELL Pet Hair Eraser is the one for you, also earning the Best Buy award.
-This is the least expensive product that we have tested that is really worth getting — anything less expensive is quite deficient when it comes to overall performance.
+It costs quite a bit less than the Dyson, making it a much better value and earning it a Best Buy award.
+For an even tighter budget, the BISSELL Pet Hair Eraser is the one for you, having also earned a Best Buy award.
+This is the least expensive product that we tested that is really worth getting — anything less expensive is quite deficient when it comes to overall performance.

-The first thing we looked at when evaluating these products is how well they did at cleaning up common dirt and dust, as well as how well each one cleaned small ledges, edges, and corners.
-To test the dusting abilities, we statically charged a photo screen, then sprinkled flour over it and timed how long it took each vacuum to clean it.
+The first thing we looked at when evaluating these products is how well they cleaned up common dirt and dust, then how well each one cleaned small ledges, edges, and corners.
+To test the dusting abilities, we statically charged a photo screen, sprinkled flour over it and timed how long it took each vacuum to clean it.
 For dirt, we spread out mud on a hard surface, then let it dry and tasked each vacuum with cleaning it.
-Altogether, these assessments are responsible for 20% of the total score for each handheld vacuum.
+Altogether, these assessments are responsible for 20% of the total score.